intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 Optimizing the applications
 ===========================

-To be guaranteed that the kernel will map a 2M page immediately in any memory region, the mmap region has to be hugepage naturally aligned. posix_memalign() can provide that guarantee.
+To be guaranteed that the kernel will map a THP immediately in any memory region, the mmap region has to be hugepage naturally aligned. posix_memalign() can provide that guarantee.